 (Of perfume) A family of perfumes that share the same basic scent accords, based on an ancient Mediterranean fragrance-style.
 Traditionally characterised by the contrast between the citrus top notes, and woody, mossy base notes.
 The word Chypre is French for Cyprus—which was perhaps where it was first made.

 (Process) The process of repeated distillation of the aqueous part of an essential oil distillate.
 The aim is to separate out even more essential oil, gaining higher yields.

 In essential oil distillations, some oil will remain dissolved in the aqueous part of the distillate, in the process of cohobation, this watery part is fed back into the boiling tank to be re-distilled, and separated further.

 (Still) On this site this term ‘column still’ is usually used to refer to our alembic column stills, as it’s what we’re using in most of our courses.
-Distillers would most commonly use the term ‘column still’ to refer to a type of still with a column attachment that’s designed to promote reflux, strip out flavour and produce very high ABV alcohol—like those types of home and commercial reflux stills used to create neutral spirit for vodka and gin-making.
+Distillers would most commonly use the term ‘column still’ to refer to a type of still with a column attachment that’s designed to promote reflux, strip out flavour and produce very high ABV spirits—like those types of home and commercial reflux stills used to create neutral spirit for vodka and gin-making.

 (Still) See ‘alembic column’.

 (Part of a still) A component of the distillation set up that is used for cooling the distillate, and converting it back into a liquid.
 Can be a worm, or bullet condenser, or in the case of the alquitar, a bucket.
 The condenser is attached to a cooling reservoir (usually a large container of water) or tap.